hadronized/strongly-typed-thoughts.net/media/blog/spectra_plugins.md

 cd dyn-hello-world
 ```

-Edit the `Cargo.tml` file to include `libloading = "0.5"` in the `[dependencies]` section.
-Ok, we’re
+Edit the `Cargo.toml` file to include `libloading = "0.5"` in the `[dependencies]` section.
+Ok,
-good to go.
-Run a second terminal in which you run this command to automatically check whether your
+we’re good to go.
+Run a second terminal in which you run this command to automatically check
-code is okay:
+whether your code is okay:

 ```
 cd /tmp/dyn-hello-world